 Joint Base Pearl Harbor-Hickam serves as a major home port and "pit stop of the Pacific" for the submarines and surface ships of U.S. and Allied Pacific fleets, providing services comparable to a large city.
 U.S. Navy controlled and operating the Navy's busiest harbor, JBPHH is also home to the 15th Airlift Wing of the Hawaii ANG and 67 partner units including the U.S. Pacific Air Forces Headquarters(MAJCOM) at Hickam AFB.

 An aerial view of ships moored at JB Pearl Harbor-Hickam during Rim of the Pacific (RIMPAC) Exercise.
 Public domain photo.

 An assignment to Oahu is unique not only due to its tropical location, but also because all branches are present on the island.
 The military’s presence in Hawaii is almost wholly concentrated on the island of Oahu.

-The culture in Hawaii will be different from any other duty station you’ve lived.
+Though considered an overseas move, moving to Hawaii probably won’t be like any other move you’ve made.
 Get ready to experience the melting pot of Hawaii cultures, along with all sorts of food from across the globe.
 And if you’re an outdoor person, you’ll thrive with the easy access to water sports and gorgeous hiking trails.